-- The Management Unit (UGP) of the National Program for Sustainable Urban Mobility (PROMOVILIDAD) is in operation.
-Coordination between actors at the national and subnational levels in the planning and implementation of investment measures and projects has improved. - Improved coordination mechanisms within cities (among relevant stakeholders) as well as between local governments and ministries. - Increased capacity of cities for implementation of measures: municipalities apply technical and institutional capacities in the planning and implementation of sustainable urban mobility measures. - Innovative technology, methods, and financial mechanisms: Transport managers and planners are aware of proven innovative technologies, methods, and financing concepts for sustainable mobility.
+- Coordination between actors at the national and sub-national levels in the planning and implementation of investment measures and projects has improved. - Improved coordination mechanisms within cities and between local governments and ministries. - Increased cities' capacity to implement measures: municipalities apply technical and institutional capacities in the planning and implementation of sustainable urban mobility measures. - Innovative technology, methods, and financial mechanisms: Transport managers and planners are aware of proven innovative technologies, processes, and financing concepts for sustainable mobility.